What are the causes of forearm pain?

 - Rest: Reducing activity involving the forearm will help the injured tendon, ligament, muscle, bone, or nerve to recover.
 A person should rest periodically rather than remaining inactive for sustained periods.
 However, a person with a sports-related forearm pain should avoid the sport until the pain has entirely subsided.

 - Pain medication: A person can take Ibuprofen or other anti-inflammatory drugs to manage pain.
+Ibuprofen is available for purchase over-the-counter or online.

 - Immobilization: In cases whereby movement is very painful, a person may require a splint or sling to restrict movement and minimize pain.

 - Hot or cold therapy: The use of an ice pack can help to reduce inflammation and pain.
 A person may also try heat therapy after the swelling has gone down, which will also ease the pain.
+Products for hot and cold therapy are available for purchase online, including heat pads and cool packs.

 Exercises and stretches